-Accounting for your small business can feel daunting, especially if self-employment is new to you, and you aren’t a numbers person.
+Accounting for self-employed business owners can feel like a daunting task!
+Especially if self-employment is new to you and you aren’t a numbers person.
 I know it can be confusing knowing where to start with your paperwork, what system to use and what all the terms mean!

-In this guide, I’ll take you through everything you need to do when it comes to accounting for your small business, show you the most popular options for systems, and clarify your legal requirements.
+In this guide, I’ll take you through everything you need to do when it comes to accounting for your small business.
+I’ll show you the most popular options for systems and clarify your legal requirements.

 What is Accounting?